YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A high number can be correct in selected cases.
 A low number can also be correct when the donor area needs protection.
 The number itself is not the proof of quality.

 The real proof is the reasoning behind the number.
-If the clinic cannot explain that reasoning in a way that makes sense, the guarantee should not make you feel safe.
+If the clinic cannot explain that reasoning in a way that makes sense, the guarantee cannot make you safe.

 For patients worried about donor safety, donor area overharvesting can limit every repair option later.

-I prefer to leave some donor hair unused rather than spend it to make a hair transplant package look generous.
+In my planning, I leave some donor hair unused rather than spend it to make a hair transplant package look generous.
 You may not appreciate that decision on the booking day, but you may be grateful for it five or ten years later.

 Warning card explaining why maximum graft promises can hide donor safety risk

 A certificate can say many things.
 It can say the clinic promises growth.
 It can say you received a certain package.
 It can say the clinic has a policy for correction.
-But it cannot perform surgery, design a hairline, or decide when a plan should stop.
+But it cannot perform surgery, design a hairline, or decide when a plan needs to stop.

 Card showing why surgeon involvement matters more than a guarantee certificate in hair transplant planning